mariohernandez/component-based-development/exercises/4-building-components.md

   "class": ""
 }
 ```
-The code above is a JSON object.
-JSON objects are written in `key/value` pairs.
-The **key** is a variable we can later pass to Drupal to map data to our component.
-More on this later.

 We have created individual variables for each of the fields of the Speaker component.
 However, for the social media icons we have created an array which holds the url and name of the social channel.
 This array will allow us to add as many or as little social media channels per speaker.